 At the core of many Jewish celebrations are people, stories, and food.
-These three components highlight our diverse cultures and traditions from around the globe.
-To mark this Passover and Shavuot season, we’re celebrating the diversity of Jews and Jewish traditions through food and storytelling, in partnership with Be’chol Lashon.
+These three components highlight our diverse cultures and traditions from around the globe, which we’re celebrating through food and storytelling, in partnership with Be’chol Lashon.

 Here, you can watch five unique videos featuring Jews from different cultures sharing their stories while cooking meaningful dishes, and download their recipes to try around your own table.

 This classic Cuban pastry includes guava paste, an ingredient found in many Caribbean countries.
 There have been Jews in the Caribbean since the first Europeans came to the area!
 Throughout our conversation with Yanira, we learn how—similar to many Hispanic Jews who have returned to Judaism—she heard stories of certain “practices” performed by some older members of her family that resembled Jewish ritual.